mustardamus/generator-grail/app/templates/README.md

     require('zepto')   # $ is globally defined
     require('ractive') # Ractive is globally defined

+However, if you declare it this way your tests may brake because they are run in Node.js by default (todo: run them in PhantomJS).

 ### Stylesheet entry point - `./client/index.styl`

 Here you initialize stylesheets, third party stylesheets and variables.
 Stylus